Alistair Begg: Biography

-Begg was born in Glasgow, Scotland in 1952 and still carries a distinctive Scottish accent after years of ministry in the United States.
+Begg was born in Glasgow, Scotland, in 1952 and still carries a distinctive Scottish accent after years of ministry in the United States.
 On 2 November 1972, his mother died.
 Regarding the incident, Begg wrote that "more spiritual progress is made through failure and tears than success and laughter."
 Begg graduated from the London School of Theology in 1975 and then served eight years in Scotland at Charlotte Chapel in Edinburgh and Hamilton Baptist Church in Lanarkshire.
 Begg became senior pastor of Parkside Church, Cleveland, Ohio, in 1983.
-Begg is a council member of the Alliance of Confessing Evangelicals.
 He was also educated at Trent University and Westminster Theological Seminary.
+He began studying for a DMin in the mid-1980s, but never completed the degree.
 Among his influences are Martyn Lloyd-Jones, John Stott, Derek Prime, Eric Alexander, Sinclair Ferguson, Dick Lucas, Eric Liddell, Charles Haddon Spurgeon, Jim Elliot, and Hudson Taylor.

+Westminster Theological Seminary conferred the honorary degree of Doctor of Divinity on Begg on May 28, 2009.
+Later, both Grove City College, on May 16, 2015, and Cedarville University conferred the same degree upon him.

 He and his wife, Susan, have been married since 1975.
 They have three married children and 8 grandchildren.
 Susan is American by birth and Begg himself became a U.S. citizen in 2004.
-He remains a proud supporter of his boyhood club, the Glasgow Rangers.